patrickimran/ml-benchmarking-resources/README.md

 Identify missing results due to incomplete jobs or errors in jobs, and output a script to re-submit those jobs.
 See template script in [`generating_results/doctor_template.sh`](generating_results/doctor_template.sh)

-5. Collecting results into database (TODO)
+5. Collecting results into database (Collector)

 ## Figures
 The first set of figures, as well as the null models, are generated from each datasets' metadata.